Heman Bekele: Research

 Bekele's cancer research began when he was eleven years old, prompted by the lack of affordable healthcare and the prevalence of sun exposure in Ethiopia.
 Drawing on his memories and growing understanding of skin cancer, Bekele conceptualized a soap capable of delivering cancer-fighting treatments.
 He developed his idea further while preparing for the 3M Young Scientist Challenge in 2023.
 After creating a video pitch, Bekele was selected as one of ten finalists and eventually won the competition, earning the title of America's Top Young Scientist.

 The soap prototype, called Skin Cancer Treating Soap (SCTS), uses lipid-based nanoparticles to deliver a cancer-fighting compound to the skin.
 Bekele’s design is intended to make treatment accessible and affordable, with a per-unit cost of less than ten dollars.

 Bekele’s research progressed significantly with the mentorship of Deborah Isabelle, a product engineering specialist from 3M, and a collaboration with Vito Rebecca who is a molecular biologist at Johns Hopkins Bloomberg School of Public Health.

 Bekele presented to over 8,000 attendees at the National Academy of Future Physicians and Medical Scientists in Boston.
 He received the Gloria Barron Prize for Young Heroes in 2024, which provided a $10,000 grant to support his research.
 He was named Time Kid of the Year in 2024.

-As of 2024, Bekele's long-term goals include obtaining U.S. Food and Drug Administration (FDA) approval for his soap and founding a nonprofit to distribute it globally by 2028.
+According to Isabelle, future plans involve the development of clinical trials within five to ten years, but as of 2023, Bekele's work has primarily involved computational data assessment and modeling.
+Bekele's long-term goals include obtaining U.S. Food and Drug Administration (FDA) approval for his soap and founding a nonprofit to distribute it globally by 2028.

 Bekele's work has been generally well-received, but some critics point out that he has not followed standard scientific practices, such as publishing in peer-reviewed journals.
 This makes it difficult to assess the true impact of his research.
 Available information suggests that the key active ingredient, imiquimod, has been used for years in topical treatments, such as creams, for skin cancer.
-Therefore, the concept itself is not entirely new.
 What appears to be innovative is the use of imiquimod in soap and the incorporation of "lipid nanoparticles."
-However, there is currently no concrete evidence demonstrating its effectiveness in humans.